-- (b).
-The bidder represents and certifies as part of its bid that, exceptfor full-time bona fide employees working solely for the bidder, the bidder: - (1) [ ] has, [ ] has not employed or retained any person or company to solicit or obtain this contract; and - (2) [] has, [] has not paid or agreed to pay to any person or company employed or retained to solicit or obtain this contract any commission, percentage, brokerage, or other fee contingent upon or resulting from the award of this contract. - (c) If the answer to either (a)(1) or (a)(2) above is affirmative, thebidder shall make an immediate and full written disclosure to the PHA/IHA Contracting Officer.
+- (b) The bidder represents and certifies as part of its bid that, exceptfor full-time bona fide employees working solely for the bidder, the bidder: - (1) [] has, [] has not employed or retained any person or company to solicit or obtain this contract; and - (2) [] has, [] has not paid or agreed to pay to any person or company employed or retained to solicit or obtain this contract any commission, percentage, brokerage, or other fee contingent upon or resulting from the award of this contract. - (c) If the answer to either (a)(1) or (a)(2) above is affirmative, thebidder shall make an immediate and full written disclosure to the PHA/IHA Contracting Officer.

-(d) Any misrepresentation by the bidder shall give the PHA/lHA theright to (1) terminate the contract; (2) at its discretion, deduct from contract payments the amount of any commission, percentage, brokerage, or other contingent fee; or (3) take determining the prices offered in this bid or proposal, and the title of his or her position in the bidder's organization];
+d) Any misrepresentation by the bidder shall give the PHA/IHA theright to (1) terminate the contract; (2) at its discretion, deduct from contract payments the amount of any commission, percentage, brokerage, or other contingent fee; or (3) take determining the prices offered in this bid or proposal, and the title of his or her position in the bidder's organization];

-(ii) As an authorized agent, does certify that the principals contracts exceeding \$100,000) named in subdivision (b)(2)(i) above have not participated, and will not participate, in any action contrary to subparagraphs (a)(1) title 31, United States Code, are hereby incorporated by reference through (a)(3) above; and in paragraph (b) of this certification.
+(ii) As an authorized agent, does certify that the principals contracts exceeding \$100,000) named in subdivision (b)(2)(i) above have not participated, and will other remedy pursuant to the contract.

+(a) The definitions and prohibitions contained in Section 1352 of not participate, in any action contrary to subparagraphs (a)(1) title 31, United States Code, are hereby incorporated by reference through (a)(3) above; and in paragraph (b) of this certification.